Frequently Asked Questions (FAQs)

 4. What are the Recommendations for the Review?

-- The voluntary target for FTSE350 Boards & for FTSE 350 Leadership teams is increased to a minimum of 40% women’s representation by the end of 2025.
+1. The voluntary target for FTSE 350 Boards and for FTSE 350 Leadership teams is increased to a minimum of 40% women’s representation by the end of 2025.

-5. How did you determine the list of Top 50 of the largest private companies?
+5. How did you determine the list of Top 50 private companies?

-The FTSE Women Leaders Review has determined the criteria for the Top 50 list of the largest private companies to be those companies that have an annual turnover in excess of £1 billion and an employee workforce in excess of 4000 employees.
+The FTSE Women Leaders Review has determined the criteria for the list of top private companies to be those companies that have an annual turnover in excess of £1 billion and/or an employee workforce in excess of 4000 employees.
 In addition, the company needs to be headquartered in the UK, with neither the company, nor the parent organisation listed on any UK or overseas stock exchange.
 The company may also make a significant contribution to UK business and the economy and/or have a significant UK consumer profile.

 The constituent list of companies in the FTSE 350 index is determined by the size of Market Capital and other considerations, and is updated quarterly by the London Stock Exchange.
 There is no such equivalent list for private companies in the UK.
 The criteria applied to determine the Top 50 list ensures that those companies included in the extended scope reflect those which have a significant role to play in British Business.